 In this book which is the Iranian grilled chicken sides recipe with sumac real thinking about sumac by already how to post it on it.

 I grew up with a lot of Persian friends who love love love person Jewish cooking. although I am not very good at it.
 I always need a recipe so there's a lot of that in here so Jewish holidays.

 The next one I want to share is Zahav is so hot this is an Israeli cookbook and the reason I go to this book is for two pages of hummus recipes I love making my own hummus actually.
 I try to all the time instead of buying it.

 The basic thing you do is just take tahini chickpeas lemon juice olive oil salt pepper and you're dying to put it in a food processor but it is so freaking good so I love trying new home recipes and these ones are all delicious.

 11. Celebrating with the Kosher Butcher's Wife

 Celebrating with the Kosher Butcher's Wife by Sharon Lurie

 I have to celebrate with the kosher butcher's wife. there's a lot of neat stuff in here.
 I generally do it because we very often but I do it for the holidays and my husband loves me. so I spend them like at kosher butcher's wife she knows what's going on.

-so I like this book a lot and I wanted to point out my favorites in the box which is this sausage wrapped so what's really interesting about these is take them as Gator hotdogs in phyllo dough.
+so I like this book a lot and I wanted to point out my favorite in the box which is this sausage wrapped so what's really interesting about these is that take them as Gator hotdogs in phyllo dough.